flyingbytes/flyingbytes.github.io/_posts/2017-06-11-Android-Ode.markdown

 ## The Testing Environment

 As a notorious tester, I want to be save that everything is well tested and works as expected.
 I don't want to release buggy apps.
 Android makes it so easy to do so.
-Espresso and Rebolectric are so intuitive and just **work**.
+Espresso and Robolectric are so intuitive and just **work**.
 And if you also use Kotlin in your projects, it's easy to make your tests even more readable with extension functions.

 It just feels right to write tests.
 This is so important in an environment where few people practice TDD and just rely on luck to find bugs.

 ## Contributing
 When I'm working on a new project, it's always easy to get started.
 The amazing work Google does at documenting Android features is one of the best reasons for that.

 What's more, every time I have a problem, there is someone in an IRC chat or part of an email list who can give me a quick answer.
-When I develop for other platforms , I haven't got this kind of invitate feeling in their communities.
+When I develop for other platforms, I haven't felt this invited in their communities.

 ---